iszlai/iszlai.github.io/HUGO/iszlai/content/post/when-to-use-kv-store.md

  **Can handle size and can scale well.**

   Due to the implementation and use of distributed hash tables it usually really easy to add more nodes if you want to scale out.
   You can also set how much of data you want replicated on what percent of the nodes.
-And for this type of NoSQL data store you can almost linearly scale out
+With this type of NoSQL data store you can almost linearly scale out.

  **When processing a constant stream of small reads and writes really fast.**